| Title: | Meta-CART: A Flexible Approach to Identify Moderators in Meta-Analysis |

 The two objects display results for subgroup analysis including the Q-statistic and estimates for the subgroup effect sizes.

-Maintainer: Xinru Li <[email protected]>; Contributors: Elise Dusseldorp, Kaihua Liu (supported with the plot function), Jacqueline Meulman.
+Maintainer: Xinru Li <[email protected]>; Contributors: Elise Dusseldorp, Kaihua Liu (supported with the plot function), Juan Claramunt Gonzalez, and Jacqueline Meulman.

 Dusseldorp, E., van Genugten, L., van Buuren, S., Verheijden, M. W., & van Empelen, P. (2014).
 Combinations of techniques that effectively change health behavior: Evidence from meta-cart analysis.
 Health Psychology, 33(12), 1530-1540. doi: 10.1037/hea0000018.